 Founder of Ekpyrosis Press:

-I have recently established a new peer-reviewed academic publishing house, named Ekpyrosis Press.
-This independent press will focus on critical works within philosophy, religion, history, literature, sociology, etc., in an attempt to reclaim Western civilization and the Western traditional arts and sciences from those who wish to weaponize them against Resten societies and peoples.
-When the West has a strong sense-of-self, rooted in its own cultural resources, it does not fear others.
-Rather, it enters into a robust dialogue, discourse, and debate with them on the basis of friendship and good will.
-I expect Ekpyrosis Press to be fully operational by the beginning of 2020.
-Video Teaser
+I have recently established a new peer-reviewed academic publishing house: Ekpyrosis Press.
+This independent press will focus on critical works within philosophy, religion, history, literature, sociology, etc., in an attempt to reclaim Western civilization and the Western traditional thought from those who wish to weaponize it against Resten societies and peoples.
+Ekpyrosis Press is founded upon the idea that when the West has a strong sense-of-itself, rooted in its own cultural resources, it does not fear others.
+Rather, it enters into a robust dialogue, discourse, and debate with them on the basis of friendship and good will, and is open to all peoples.
+Ekpyrosis Press is currently accepting book proposals.
+Additionally, we are currently preparing on our first three books for publication: